 Andre Hagan and Ashley Brownlee, the present owners, met in Cape Town in 1994 and bought the property in 2002.
-After extensive restoration and renovation, running water / electricity / and telephone lines were introduced.
+After extensive restoration and renovation: running water, electricity, satellite internet and WiFi were introduced.

 Plathuis Station, decommissioned after the Laingsberg Floods (25th January 1981), was once a busy rest stop on the Touwsriver to Ladismith railway line.
 The popular name for this route was the Makadas.
 Its close proximity to Wolverfontein bares testament to the rich cultural heritage of the area.
 The foundations of the railway houses, and the demarcated track, are still visible alongside the road to the farm.